What Are Packets?

 An IP packet comprises a header and a payload.

-- The header: This is equivalent to the envelope that contains the letter.
+• The header: This is equivalent to the envelope that contains the letter.
 The packet header or IP header is at the beginning of the packet.
-It contains the source IP address of the person sending the packet, its destination IP address, and other identifiers such as the browser, encryption information, packet length, etc.
+It contains the source and destination IP addresses along with other fields such as the packet length, protocol identifier, time to live (TTL), and fragmentation information.

 The network layer protocol and application-layer protocols